 This is one of two New Zealand’s sub-Antarctic islands available to tourists – other is Enderby Island in Auckland Islands, tourists can visit also Macquarie Island (Australia) in this region.
 Some 600 tourists are allowed to visit Campbell Islands every year.

-All sub-Antarctic islands offer dramatic scenery: incredibly tall cliffs, rough seas, countless flowers and birds.
+All sub-Antarctic islands offer dramatic scenery: incredibly tall cliffs, rough seas, countless flowers, and birds.
 Campbell Island is not an exception – it has this all with an overplus.
 Island represents a remnant of ancient volcano with impressive submerged valleys similar to fjords.

-- Falls of Penguin Stream – western corner of Campbell Island.
 Impressive fall over vertical seaside cliff.
 Nearly permanent western winds catch up this fall and water goes upwards.
 Falls end up in the middle of penguin colony at the sea.

 The Atlas of Remote Islands, Judith Schalansky’s beautiful and deeply personal account of the islands that have held a place in her heart throughout her lifelong love of cartography, has captured the imaginations of readers everywhere.
-Using historic events and scientific reports as a springboard, she creates a story around each island: fantastical, inscrutable stories, mixtures of fact and imagination that produce worlds for the reader to explore.
+Using historic events and scientific reports as a springboard, she creates a story around each island: fantastical, inscrutable stories, mixtures of fact, and imagination that produce worlds for the reader to explore.